theflowong/haven-app/README.md

 ## Set up & Install

-*Note: The code is connected to the HAVEN Room Hue API lights.
-If you're using another room, you must replace some url's with your own IP address and Hue lights.*
+*Note: To use/test the code, you must have the Philips Hue lightbulbs already configured in your room.
+This code is specifically connected to one specific room.
+If you're using another room, you need to manually replace a URL with your own IP address and Hue lights.*

 1. Download the file directory.
 Move the file directory to your ``htdocs`` folder.